 When to Contact a Medical Professional

-Most often, this condition is diagnosed during routine examination of an infant.
-Call your infant's health care provider if the baby seems to be having difficulty breathing, or if the baby seems to have an unusual number of respiratory infections.
+Most often, this condition is diagnosed during routine exam of an infant.
+Call your infant's provider if the baby seems to be having trouble breathing, or if the baby seems to have an unusual number of respiratory infections.